To keep this post clear and simple, I have mentioned the best books to prepare for the CELTA course in the following order:

 Remember, it is likely your CELTA centre will have a copy of this grammar book so check first before buying.

-The books I use most often when teaching, and which I wish I’d known about on my CELTA course
+Books I use most often when teaching (and which I wish I’d known about on my CELTA course!)

 2. Raymond Murphy English Grammar in Use (Amazon UK Affiliate Link)

 This book helps with explaining grammar but don’t expect to use more than 2 exercises per page.
 I say this because some of them can take students a long time to complete.